m-clark/advice-to-the-graduate/README.md

 - Communication products

+This is under current development and will likely be all over the place in specific topic coverage and the manner of that coverage for a while.
+The format will eventually be a completed gitbook.

 Inspiration: My experience; the experiences of those I see in consulting across dozens of disciplines, universities, and at different levels; *Advice to the graduate* by the Silver Jews (Album: Starlight Walker)